 Software issues are more likely, but they are still uncommon.

-Some software issues can interfere with the phone’s ability to communicate and prevent the phone from connecting on calls.
+Some software problems can interfere with the phone’s ability to communicate and prevent the phone from connecting on calls.

-Troubleshooting software related to this problem is tough.
+It’s possible that third-party apps could also disrupt calls.
+Troubleshooting software related to this issue is challenging.
 It’s usually best to contact tech support for help.

-What if Call Ends Without Ringing Only Happens With One Number?
-(2 Issues)
+What if Call Ends Without Ringing and Only Happens With One Number?
+(3 Issues)